Manchester Fashion Week: History

 Manchester Fashion Week has featured a wide variety of designers and retail brands, from established international brands such as Mulberry, AllSaints and Ted Baker, to up-and-coming talent such as Masato and Adnan Bayyat (whose designs have been sported by Lady Gaga).

 The shows are arranged by industry division rather than by individual designer.
 These include Graduate Day, Independent Day, and notable final days.
 Most years have featured a concept fashion show, a ready to wear show, among others.
 They have always been closely linked with education with close ties to Manchester Metropolitan University, University of Manchester, and The Manchester Colleges.

 The catwalk shows feature a mix of professional models and new faces, and some models first discovered at Manchester Fashion Week have since gone on to have successful modelling careers.
 Interns have played a major role in the operation being sought by Harvey Nichols, Tom Ford, and Net-a-Porter.

 The general terms of the event are to bond a relationship between the higher and lower ends of the market unifying and strengthening all associated.

 Within 2013, Manchester Fashion Week saw a postponement due to financial restraints, although returned to great success in 2014 with Spring/Summer shows, with a complete new rebranding centred on the hashtag #MCRFW.

 Producing an Autumn/Winter and a Spring/Summer show over a week period involving local and national business will continue to be the method for collective success.
+The business and trade was eventually handed over to local Universities and Colleges as MCRFW had a great relationship with the fashion education in the city, continuing in there endeavour to support future generations of fashion in the city.